 speaker

 President and Chief Executive Officer

 You got it 100% right there, Jeff.
-Absolutely.
+Yeah, absolutely.
 Gas tends to be higher pressure, higher temperature.
 Items like wire line, coil tubing, even some of our downhole tools, they do wear out more quickly and need to be replaced more frequently.
-Even surface items like pumps wear out more quickly under that higher pressure.
-So all in all, a shift to more gas, I think, would help our consumable demand.
+So, yeah, even actually even surface items like pumps wear out more quickly under that higher pressure.
+So, yeah, all in all, a shift to more gas, I think, would help our consumable demand.

+speaker